ManelCoutinho/CellExplorer/LMUNeuroscope.md

 **Interaction**:
 Besides the main menu, the final plot has the regular zoom, pan and move mouse interaction.
 In addition, you might select one of the samples to highlight, which will move the window of the ephys traces accordingly, and jump to a random nearby sample using the arrows.

+### Other Features
+**Streaming:**
+Streaming the data was optimized for the [Ecog Grid](#ecog-grid).
+Now, if you choose the ```raw``` mode, the stream speed changes to the number of samples per second that you want to plot and the white line indicating the sample being plotted moves swiftly through the ephys traces.
+In the ```spectrogram``` mode or any other circunstances, since the plots are derived from the whole window, the stream speed are the usual 0.5x, 2x, ... options.
+> **⚠ Warning:**
+> Channel Spectrograms take a while to calculate so it is not advisable to go faster than 0.05x.

+**Sparsify:**
+Due to the huge amount of channels that this recordings tend to have, and the fact that they are quite often redundant, the user can choose to drop every X-channel of one channel group, making every visualization faster to compute.
+This option can be found in the General Tab of the left side bar, under the ```Extracellular traces``` section.

+**Saving Module:**
+[This](lmuLab/saving/) module was created so that different spectrogram calculations could be saved and fetched as will in order to improve the performance of the program by avoiding repetitive and costly operations.
+Specially used for the [Clustering](#clustering).

 ## Matlab datastructures
 ### States